 We pursue growth and income returns for you by investing in a wide range of energy-related financial instruments issued in the U.S. and markets around the world.
 Investments typically include a combination of common stock, bonds and exchange traded funds (ETFs) but may also include other asset types related to energy-industry activities.
 The team pursues opportunities with attractive risk/return profiles and a favorable margin of safety.

-Our Equity funds focus on growing companies that can strengthen your portfolio—and your equity.
+Our Equity funds focus on growing companies that we believe can strengthen your portfolio—and your equity.
 We believe that we build fundamentally based equity funds focused on stability and risk-mitigation in evolving market environments—funds that seek to deliver long-term results for you.

 Note: Equity securities are more volatile and carry more risk than other forms of investments.